MIC-DKFZ/semantic_segmentation/README.md

      ## REQUIRED DATASER ARGUMENTS
      NAME:            #Used for the logging directory
      NUM_CLASSES:     #Needed for defining the model and the metrics
-     IGNORE_INDEX:    #Needed for the lossfunction, if no ignore indes set to -100 or another number which do no occur in your dataset
+     IGNORE_INDEX:    #Needed for the lossfunction, if no ignore indes set to 255 or another number which do no occur in your dataset
-     ## CUSTOM INPUT ARGUMENTS, SOMETHINK LIKE:
-     DATA_ROOT: /home/user/datasets/mydata
      ## OPTIONAL, BUT NEEDED IF POLY LR SCHEDULER IS USED
      Size:
         TRAIN: 1234 # Size of your training dataset